 - Extend the asset life of the transformer which can significantly reduce the total life cycle cost of the asset

-With an optimised transformer design, the cost for a FR3 fluid-filled transformer is typically within +/- 5% of the cost of a mineral oil transformer.
+With an optimised transformer design, the cost for a natural ester oil-filled transformer is typically within +/- 5% of the cost of a mineral oil transformer.
 We believe the additional operational efficiencies gained by optimising transformer performance (in addition to the fire safety and environmental benefits) offers significant total value to the organization.

 Total transformer system yields broader operational efficiencies

 Beyond the individual transformer performance, there are broader organizational operational efficiencies to be gained when transformers are viewed from a total cost of ownership perspective.
 Additional cost savings could include: